graninas/Pragmatic-Type-Level-Design/README.md

 Code and materials for my book [Pragmatic Type Level Design](https://leanpub.com/pragmatic-type-level-design).

-**Pragmatic type level design** is a book about practical ideas expressed with the help of the rich type system of Haskell.
-In contrast with all other materials about types in Haskell, the main focus of this book is not the type system itself, and not the related math.
-The main focus of the book is pragmatism: how to apply those concepts in real programs.
-What are the best practices, how types affect the design and architecture of applciations, what principles one should follow when dealing with the accidental complexity of a type-level code.
+**Pragmatic Type-Level Design** is a book that delves into practical concepts harnessed by the robust type system of Haskell.
+Unlike most resources centered around Haskell's type system or its mathematical underpinnings, this book's primary emphasis lies in pragmatism: it explores the practical application of these concepts in actual programming scenarios.
+It delves into best practices, examines how types influence application design and architecture, and outlines principles to navigate the challenges of managing the inherent complexity in type-level code.

 [ToC (draft)](https://docs.google.com/document/d/1eCZKPeq5tiRzY8QyxcgYlKXTGaPLWCVboAaaUEfC_D0/edit?usp=sharing)